phylogeography/spread/README.md

 - Visualization engine accepts S3 stored output, animates and displays it on the geographical map.

 ## Development

+### Start all

+Make sure you have [tmux](https://github.com/tmux/tmux) multiplexer installed.
+Execute `./start_all_components` in your temrinal window and it will start all the components in separate tmux windows.

 ### Backend services